-There has been a dramatic increase recently in SCORE counseling requests from small businesses inquiring about entering federal government contracting.
+There has been a dramatic increase recently in counseling requests from small businesses inquiring about entering federal government contracting.
 This article will address some basic things for you to consider in testing that prospect.

 YOUR BUSINESS PLAN